diku-dk/pfp-e2019-pub/README.md

 **individually**, and make up 40% of your final grade.
 Submission is on Absalon.

+You will receive feedback a week after the handin deadline (at the latest).
+You then have another week to prepare a resubmission.
+That is, **the resubmission deadline is two weeks after the original handin deadline**.

 ### Weekly 1 (due November 28)

 * [Assignment text](weekly-1/1.pdf)